-- 5.69 The purpose of Policy SD9 is to set out a positive strategy to ensure the conservation and enhancement of biodiversity and geodiversity across the National Park.
-It also sets out the hierarchy of designated sites. - 5.70 The aim is to achieve a 'net gain' in biodiversity by encouraging all opportunities to enable conservation and enhancement as part of development proposals, planning at landscape-scale and taking opportunities to improve connections between habitats and designated sites. - 5.71 All applications for development must ensure that sufficient and up to date information is provided regarding the wildlife sites or species or geodiversity sites that may be affected by a proposal prior to determination of the development proposals.
+- i.
+Development proposals should identify and incorporate opportunities to conserve, restore and recreate priority habitats and ecological networks.
+Development proposals should take opportunities to contribute and deliver on the aims and objectives of the relevant biodiversity strategies where possible. - 5.73 The purpose of Policy SD9 is to set out a positive strategy to ensure the conservation and enhancement of biodiversity and geodiversity across the National Park.
+It also sets out the hierarchy of designated sites. - 5.74 The aim is to achieve a 'net gain' in biodiversity by encouraging all opportunities to enable conservation and enhancement as part of development proposals, planning at landscape-scale and taking opportunities to improve connections between habitats and designated sites. - 5.75 All applications for development must ensure that sufficient and up to date information is provided regarding the wildlife sites or species or geodiversity sites that may be affected by a proposal prior to determination of the development proposals.
 A landscape and ecology management plan must be provided which includes mechanisms for management in the long term.